Reynolds v. United States: Wall of separation between church and state

 The aforementioned letter from Thomas Jefferson was an 1802 letter to the Danbury Baptists.
-They were a religious minority which was concerned about the dominant position of the Congregational church in Connecticut and which voiced its concerns in a letter dated October 7, 1801, to the newly elected President Thomas Jefferson against a government establishment of religion.
-Jefferson wrote in return to the Baptists that the United States Bill of Rights prevents the establishment of a national church, and in so doing they did not have to fear government interference in their right to expressions of religious conscience:
+They were a religious minority who were concerned about the dominant position of the Congregational church in Connecticut and who voiced their concerns in a letter dated October 7, 1801, to the newly elected President Thomas Jefferson against a government establishment of religion.
+Jefferson wrote in return to the Baptists that the United States Bill of Rights prevents the establishment of a national church, and so they did not have to fear government interference in their right to expressions of religious conscience:

 Believing with you that religion is a matter which lies solely between Man & his God, that he owes account to none other for his faith or his worship, that the legitimate powers of government reach actions only, and not opinions, I contemplate with sovereign reverence that act of the whole American people which declared that their legislature should "make no law respecting an establishment of religion, or prohibiting the free exercise thereof", thus building a wall of separation between Church & State.
 Adhering to this expression of the supreme will of the nation in behalf of the rights of conscience, I shall see with sincere satisfaction the progress of those sentiments which tend to restore to man all his natural rights, convinced he has no natural right in opposition to his social duties.

-The metaphor "a wall of separation between Church and State" used by Jefferson was first used by Chief Justice Morrison Waite in the Reynolds case.
-American historian George Bancroft was consulted by Waite in the Reynolds case regarding the views on establishment by the framers of the U.S. constitution.
+Waite consulted American historian George Bancroft concerning the Reynolds case and the views on establishment by the framers of the U.S. constitution.
 Bancroft advised Waite to consult Jefferson.
-Waite then discovered the above quoted letter in a library after skimming through the index to Jefferson’s collected works according to historian Don Drakeman.
+According to historian Don Drakeman, Waite then discovered the above quoted letter, with Jefferson's metaphor concerning the wall of separation between Church and State, in a library after skimming through an index to Jefferson’s collected works.